 The problems identified along the Bruce Highway include: safety concerns, poor flooding immunity, poor connectivity to regional centres and capacity constraints around key economic clusters.

 The problems identified along the highway are largely driven by increased traffic volumes associated with population and economic growth, resulting in congestion around key economic hubs.
 This diminishes Queensland’s freight productivity.

-The initiative proposes progressive priority upgrades to the Bruce Highway to address speciﬁc capacity constraints, ﬂood resilience and safety concerns.
+The proposal proposes progressive priority upgrades to the Bruce Highway to address specific capacity constraints, flood resilience and safety concerns.
 Major planned works include:

 - Ingham to Cardwell Range deviation.

 Business cases for Cooroy to Curra (Section D), Edmonton to Gordonvale duplication, Maroochydore Road Interchange and the Caboolture to Steve Irwin section have been assessed by Infrastructure Australia and were separately listed as Priority Projects on the Infrastructure Priority List.
 These projects are now under delivery and are included in Appendix A.

 Infrastructure Australia also previously completed evaluations of the business cases for Rockhampton Ring Road and Townsville Ring Road Stage 5.
 These projects have received funding commitments from the Australian Government.